How Does Cialis Work and What to Do If It Doesn’t

 How Cialis Works: Final Thoughts

-Cialis works when you use it correctly most of the time.
-But when you start messing with the system, those changes and deviations can keep your rocket from achieving liftoff.
+Cialis works for most men when used correctly.
+But when you start messing with the system or if something is causing your erectile dysfunction that Cialis can’t address, it can keep your rocket from achieving liftoff.

-• FDA-approved prescription medications like Cialis are substantially more safe and effective than supplements and over-the-counter treatments you might get elsewhere.
+FDA-approved prescription medications like Cialis are substantially more safe and effective than non-prescription supplements that you might get elsewhere.

 So if Cialis is failing you, talk to a healthcare provider today about other options.
 They may adjust your dose, give you some tips or switch you to another medication.
 Whatever it takes, get your ED under control today, buddy — you deserve to enjoy sex.